seqan/seqan/manual/source/Tutorial/Graphs.rst

 	   :fragment: connected-components

 	Now, the only thing left to do is to walk through our graph and ouput each vertex and the corresponding component using the function :dox:`ExternalPropertyMap#getProperty`.
-	One way of doing so is to define a dox:`VertexIterator`.
+	One way of doing so is to define a :dox:`VertexIterator`.

 	.. includefrags:: core/demos/tutorial/graph/graph_algo_scc.cpp
 	   :fragment: output-connected-components